 Cooperate with Dakota Rural Action through support for the Farm Beginnings Course, a 10 month class that meets twice a month for people that want to learn about agriculture production.
 Participants will learn whole farm planning and critical farm management skills such as goal setting, business planning, creative financing, and innovative marketing skills.
 Participants also will see sustainable farming practices being used on real farms and have opportunities to engage in farmer mentorship experiences.
 Our support provides professional development for those involved in teaching the classes and those that participate.
 We also will support South Dakota Specialty Producers Association (SDSPA) in building capacity/strategic planning at their annual meeting.
 Professional development will strengthen SDSPA staff in their mission to diversify agricultural production in South Dakota We will continue support travel scholarships and mini-grants concerning high tunnels, producer cooperation and general production practices.
 Educators will use information gained at workshops to educate producers.

-A mini-grant was supported to teach community gardening to state wide specialists on South Dakota tribal reservations.
+In 2017, a mini-grant was supported to teach community gardening to state wide specialists on South Dakota tribal reservations.

 Educational & Outreach Activities